chelseal-1998/readme-test/README.md

 A framework used within the project:

-- Groot : Groot is a web automation framework built on Java and uses Selenium Webdriver API.
-The framework is based on the Page Object Model approach whci enables easy test maintenance
+- Groot , Groot is a web automation framework built on Java and uses Selenium Webdriver API.
+The framework is based on the Page Object Model approach which enables easy test maintenance

 ## Main Features